Log In

 Ballot Issue 3A approved ~$8.2M/year in new SMART district tax revenue marketed as funding a new gondola.
 But replacement cost is estimated at $120–150M+.
 CORA records revealed over $175,000 in consultant spending before the ballot referral, including polling and campaign management funded in part by the Four Seasons developer.

-Aldasoro / Diamond Ridge area Courts · Zoning · Housing
+Diamond Ridge — 105-acre site on Deep Creek Mesa Courts · Zoning · Housing

 Diamond Ridge